Home » Symptoms » Dog Symptoms A-Z » Bloody Saliva

 -

-Bad breath: An unpleasant odor from the mouth may indicate dental diseases or infections that are associated with bloody saliva.
+Bad breath: An unpleasant odor from the mouth can indicate dental diseases or infections associated with bloody saliva.

 -